Certificate in Advanced Professional Counseling (CAPC)

-Should prospective CAPC students also need to enroll in Biblical’s fieldwork courses and complete the requisite practicum and internship experiences (i.e., MAC 520, 600, and 610), they will need to provide the following:
+Should prospective CAPC students also need to enroll in BTS’s fieldwork courses and complete the requisite practicum and internship experiences (i.e., MAC 520, 600, and 610), they will need to provide the following:

 - Criminal and child abuse background checks for your state.
 Click here to review the guidelines.

 - Obtain liability insurance (1mil/1mil) or provide a copy of your current personal liability insurance.
 If you need liability insurance click here and apply for either mental health counselor or clergy/pastoral counselor (your preference based on population you are counseling).

 The counseling department may require a live mock counseling session (done with the director) to further evaluate the student’s readiness for fieldwork.
 Those students with skill deficits may be first required to take MAC 510 prior to enrollment in MAC 520, 600, and/or 610.
-Those students accepted into these courses recognize that Biblical does not guarantee field placements as all students are responsible to procure field sites meeting Biblical’s minimum criteria.
+Those students accepted into these courses recognize that BTS does not guarantee field placements as all students are responsible to procure field sites meeting BTS’s minimum criteria.

-The design of Biblical’s Certificate in Advanced Counseling program allows exposure to variety of counseling topics, with focus on practical application and higher-order thinking skills.
+The design of BTS’s Certificate in Advanced Counseling program allows exposure to variety of counseling topics, with focus on practical application and higher-order thinking skills.
 I'm really impressed by the dedication and care for the students, and the way instructors shepherd to teach shepherding, and counsel to teach counseling.